ejnnr/cupbearer/README.md

 ```bash
 pip install git+https://github.com/ejnnr/cupbearer.git
 ```
+(You could also `pip install cupbearer`, but note that the library is under heavy development and the PyPi version will often be outdated.)

 Alternatively, if you're going to do development work on the library itself:
 1. Clone this git repository